gavinhoward/bc/manuals/development.md

 But enough about how you have no excuses to use the test suite as much as possible; let's talk about how it works and what you *can* do with it.

+### History Tests

+There are automatic tests for history; however, they have dependencies: Python 3 and [`pexpect`][137].

+As a result, because I need the [test suite to be portable][138], like the rest of `bc`, the history tests are carefully guarded with things to ensure that they are skipped, rather than failing if Python and [`pexpect`][137] are not installed.
+For this reason, there is a `sh` script, [`tests/history.sh`][140] that runs the actual script, [`tests/history.py`][139].

+I have added as many tests as I could to cover as many lines and branches as possible.
+I could have done more, but doing so would have required a lot of time.

+I have tried to make it as easy as possible to run the history tests.
+They will run automatically if you use the `make test` command, and they will also use parallel execution with `make -j<cores> test`.

+All of the tests are contained in [`tests/history.py`][139].
+The reason for this is because they are in Python, and I don't have an easy way of including Python (or at the very least, I am not familiar enough with Python to do that).
+So they are all in the same file to make it easier on me.

+Each test is one function in the script.
+They all take the same number and type of arguments:

+1.	`exe`: the executable to run.
+2.	`args`: the arguments to pass to the executable.
+3.	`env`: the environment.

+Each function creates a child process with `pexpect.spawn` and then tests with that child.
+Then the function returns the child to the caller, who closes it and checks its error code against its expected error code.

+Yes, the error code is not a success all the time.
+This is because of the UTF-8 tests; `bc` gives a fatal error on any non-ASCII data because ASCII is all `bc` is required to handle, per the [standard][2].

+So in [`tests/history.py`][139], there are four main arrays:

+* `bc` test functions,
+* `bc` expected error codes.
+* `dc` test functions.
+* `dc` expected error codes.

+[`tests/history.py`][139] takes an index as an argument; that index is what test it should run.
+That index is used to index into the proper test and error code array.

+If you need to add more history tests, you need to do the following:

+1. Add the function for that test to [`tests/history.py`][139].
+2. Add the function to the proper array of tests.
+3. Add the expected error code to the proper array of error codes.
+4. Add a target for the test to [`Makefile.in`][70].
+5. Add that target as a prerequisite to either `test_bc_history` or `test_dc_history`.

+You do not need to do anything to add the test to `history_all_tests` (see [Section Tests][141] below) because the scripts will automatically run all of the tests properly.

+### Linux `timeconst.bc` Script

+One special script that `bc`'s test suite will use is the [Linux `timeconst.bc` script][6].

+I made the test suite able to use this script because the reason the [toybox][16] maintainer wanted my `bc` is because of this script, and I wanted to be sure that it would run correctly on the script.

+However, it is not part of the distribution, nor is it part of the repository.
+The reason for this is because [`timeconst.bc`][6] is under the GPL, while this repo is under a BSD license.

+If you want `bc` to run tests on [`timeconst.bc`][6], download it and place it at `tests/bc/scripts/timeconst.bc`.
+If it is there, the test suite will automatically run its tests; otherwise, it will skip it.

+### Section Tests

+While the test suite has a lot of targets in order to get parallel execution, there are five targets that allow you to run each section, or all, of the test suite as one unit:

+* `bc_all_tests` (`bc` tests)
+* `timeconst_all_tests` ([Linux `timeconst.bc` script][6] tests)
+* `dc_all_tests` (`dc` tests)
+* `history_all_tests` (history tests)
+* `run_all_tests` (combination of the previous four)

 ### Test Suite Portability

 The test suite is meant to be run by users and packagers as part of their